Lots of different animals make their home in the Croatan. Most of times you will

 Many species of birds live in the Croatan.
 The water provides homes for ducks, gulls,

-wading birds, osprey, and a few bald eagles ( I have seen one bald eagle ).
+wading birds, osprey, and a few bald eagles ( I have seen one bald eagle while hiking the trail ).

 A wide variety of forest birds also make their homes in the hardwoods and pines